SINTEF/paraspace/README.md

 ```

 # Short API Documentation
-A short API documentation of the most essential dataypes and function of the paraspace software is given in [Documentation](docs/Documentation.md) file.
+A short API documentation of the most essential dataypes and functions of the paraspace software is described in [DOCUMENTATION](docs/DOCUMENTATION.md) file.

 # Licence
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.